Improving Execution Concurrency in Partial-Order Plans via Block-Substitution: Conditions for Non-concurrency Constraints in a Parallel Plan

+A parallel plan specifies non-concurrency constraints over operators in a partial-order plan and allows two unordered operators with no non-concurrency constraint to be executed in parallel.
 FDR can capture relationships among objects using state variables, which group mutually exclusive propositions.
 Definition \ref{def:nonconcurrent operator} specifies the conditions for a non-concurrency constraint between an operator pair of a plan in terms of FDR variables.
 It is based on the principle that the value of a variable in a planning task cannot be different in the same state.

 \begin{definition} Let $\pi_\mathcal{P}=\langle \mathcal{O}, \prec, \#\rangle$, be a parallel plan for a planning task $\Pi= \langle \mathcal{V}, O, s_0, s_*\rangle$, and $o_i, o_j\in \mathcal{O}$ be two operators.
 Operators $o_i$ and $o_j$ have a non-concurrency constraint, $o_i \# o_j$, if any of the following conditions holds for a variable $v\in \mathcal{V}$, \begin{enumerate} \item $pre(o_i)(v) \ne pre(o_j)(v)$. \item $\mathit{eff}(o_i)(v) \ne \mathit{eff}(o_j)(v)$. \item $pre(o_i)(v) \ne \mathit{eff}(o_j)(v)$. \end{enumerate} \end{definition}